wagtail/docker-wagtail-develop/README.md

 To fix this, open a new terminal window, exec into the container and run makemigrations:

 ```
+# In the root of your wagtail-dev project folder:
-docker exec -it wagtail-dev_web_1 /bin/bash`
+docker exec -it wagtail-dev_web_1 /bin/bash

-`./manage.py makemigrations`
+# then, at the prompt inside the container:
+./manage.py makemigrations
+./manage.py migrate
 ```

-Then, back in your original terminal window, stop the server (with CONTROL-C), and rerun `docker-compose up`.
+Errors in the migrations will prevent docker-compose from loading the initial data.
+So, return to your original terminal window, stop the server (with CONTROL-C), and rerun `docker-compose up`.

 What you can do
 ---------------